uitr-lab/js-survey-builder/README.md

 # js-survey-builder

+This is a work in progress and is currently not functional, Documentation/Instructions reflects intended use only

 Pure js survey builder for web so it can be included in any webpage without any framework/dependencies

 Live demo site: https://survey.geoforms.ca/